fbecart/zinoma/README.md

 The development workflows on such projects (e.g. checking code validity, deploy a new version) involve multiple commands that need to be executed in a coordinated way.

 Running these commands manually is error prone, as it is easy to forget a command or to run them in the wrong order.
-On the other hand, using a simple script running systematically all of them is slow.
+On the other hand, using a simple script running systematically all of them is unnecessarily slow.

 ## Value proposition